Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Change /roms to /roms85 on the SD Card, in preparation to support HP86/87
 -   Removed a 2 second delay in the EBTKS boot process

+## Commit \#86 12/12/2020

+Changes:
+-   Correct the date in commit 85 note, above.
+-   Fix the Firmware version message in EBTKS.h